Construction of a $C^*$-algebraic quantum groupoid from a weak multiplier Hopf algebra: The -algebraic locally compact quantum groupoid

-Meanwhile, one can notice an additional condition about the restriction of $\sigma$ to the base $C^*$-algebra $B$, but that is an immediate consequence of none other than the {\em quasi-invariance\/} Assumption we required.
-Note that $\sigma|_{\mathcal B}$ would play the role of the analytic generator for $(\theta_t)$.
-As pointed out in \S\ref{sub4.1}, such a condition is needed for a locally compact theory, as has been known already in the classical locally compact groupoid case (\cite{Renbook}, \cite{Patbook}).
-What we are noticing is that for a purely algebraic object of a weak multiplier Hopf ${}^*$-algebra to allow a construction of a $C^*$-algebraic quantum groupoid, some form of the quasi-invariance property is required even at the algebra level.
+Finally, observe the last requirement in Definition~\ref{definitionlcqgroupoid}, about the restriction of $\sigma$ to the base $C^*$-algebra $B$.
+But this is an immediate consequence of none other than the {\em quasi-invariance assumption\/} we required earlier, as $\sigma|_{\mathcal B}$ would play the role of an analytic generator for $(\theta_t)$.

+We noted earlier that as we are developing a locally compact theory, we need some form of a quasi-invariance condition, just as in the classical locally compact groupoid case \cite{Renbook}, \cite{Patbook}.
+The last condition in Definition~\ref{definitionlcqgroupoid} is needed for that purpose.
+What we are noticing is that for a purely algebraic object of a weak multiplier Hopf ${}^*$-algebra (with a faithful integral) to allow a construction of a $C^*$-algebraic quantum groupoid, some form of the quasi-invariance property is required even at the algebra level, which turns out to be the quasi-invariance assumption we required in Section~\S\ref{sub5.3}.

 Summarizing, we have the following conclusion: